TISFD News

 The committee will oversee the development of a comprehensive global framework for financial disclosures focused on people, guidance on metrics and implementation strategies, and educational tools to support adoption across industries.
 It will advance TISFD’s mission to incentivize business and financial practices that create fairer and stronger societies and economies.

-Committee members include senior executives from ING, CalPERS, AXA, Schneider Electric, and Natura & Co, alongside leaders from Oxfam, Pro Mujer, and IndustriALL Global Union, among others, in a collaborative effort to ensure the recommendations and guidance developed by the Taskforce are relevant, just, valuable, accessible, and viable worldwide.
+Committee members include senior executives from ING, CalPERS, AXA, Schneider Electric, McCormick & Co, and Natura, alongside leaders from Oxfam, Pro Mujer, and IndustriALL Global Union, and ILO, among others, in a collaborative effort to ensure the recommendations and guidance developed by the Taskforce are relevant, just, valuable worldwide.

 Financial leaders in the committee reflected on the value of the TISFD: